 We have got this far because we educated, agitated and organised – and now we need to do so again.
 The next staging point will be the G20 Summit in July.

-Andrew Fisher was the Labour party’s executive director of policy from 2016 to 2019.
+Andrew Fisher is a freelance writer and policy consultant.
+From 2016 to 2019 he was the Labour party’s executive director of policy.